PrestaShop/prestashop-specs/content/1.7/back-office/orders/orders/Order Page View.md

 A gift product is not included in the quantity rules of a specific price

-If the ‘Quantity discounts based on‘ is set to ‘Products’ then the specific price rule is ignored.
+If the "Quantity discounts based on" option is set to "Products", the specific price rule is ignored for product combinations.

 **Specific scenario**: When the merchant wants to add more quantities of the same product, he has to edit the product quantity to add some items.